Formula of Spies vs Formula of Glynn

 A compilation of the messages in text format: here.

-In my e-mail of February 11th, 2003 I showed my results to Robbert Fokkink at that time the editor of the Problem Section of the NAW.
-As a conjecture.
+In an email dated February 11th, 2003, I showed my results to Robbert Fokkink, who was then the editor of the Problem Section of the NAW — as a conjecture.
 Robbert confirmed the correctness with a sketch of a proof.
-In the mean time I had written a short note with proof.
+Meanwhile, I had written a short note with a complete proof.
 How 'new' was the formula?
-Robbert made the suggestion to send an e-mail to an expert.
+Robbert suggested contacting an expert.

-My message to Bruno Codenotti was answered with the suggestion to go straight to the master of permanents: Richard Brualdi.
-I owned a copy of his book: Brualdi, Ryser, Combinatorial Matrix Theory.
-This book has a chapter on permanents and was the source of my solution of problem 29.
+My message to Bruno Codenotti was met with the suggestion to go straight to the master of permanents: Richard Brualdi.
+I owned a copy of his book Brualdi, Ryser: Combinatorial Matrix Theory.
+It contains a chapter on permanents and had been the source of my solution to Problem 29.
 Brualdi and Ryser changed my life.

-Richard Brualdi wrote: 'Your formula is interesting and I cannot recall seeing it before, but maybe it appears buried in some paper or other.'
-In a following message he suggested to send the result as a note to the American Mathematical Monthly.
+Richard Brualdi wrote: 'Your formula is interesting, and I cannot recall seeing it before, but maybe it appears buried in some paper or other.'
+In a follow-up message, he suggested sending the result as a note to the American Mathematical Monthly.

-With this recommendation I sent my note to the AMM on October 7th, 2003.
-In answer came an e-mail with the notification that my note was forwarded to Professor William Adkins for refereeing.
-The refereeing process could take several month and I would get an answer from Dr. Adkins from Louisiana State University.
-No such thing!
-After more than a year I asked: "What happened to my note?
-Was it to lightweighted and is it blown with the wind or what?
-I do have a version in a more substantial classic definition/theorem style."
-Additionally I mentioned the implementation of my algorithm in C++, faster than an optimized Ryser's code.
+With this recommendation, I submitted my note to the AMM on October 7th, 2003.
+I received an email notifying me that it had been forwarded to Professor William Adkins for refereeing.
+The review process could take several months, and I would hear from Dr. Adkins at Louisiana State University.
+But nothing came of it!
+After more than a year, I asked: "What happened to my note?
+Was it too lightweight?
+Did it blow away with the wind or what?
+I do have a version in a more substantial, classic definition/theorem style."
+I also mentioned my C++ implementation, which was faster than an optimized Ryser’s code.

-From October 2003 I put my program to work for the calculation of sequences related to permanents.
-See some discussions on this theme with Neil Sloane and Edwin Clarke.
-From Edwin Clarke: "Thanks for the copy of you note on permanents.
-It is an interesting approach.
-It might be a good idea to write it up as a new algorithm and compare it to known algorithms.
-It looks like the time is about 2^n which is certainly better than brute force n!."
+From October 2003 onward, I put my program to work calculating sequences related to permanents.
+See my discussions with Neil Sloane and Edwin Clarke on the topic.
+From Edwin Clarke: "Thanks for the copy of your note on permanents.
+It's an interesting approach.
+It might be a good idea to write it up as a new algorithm and compare it to known ones.
+It looks like the time is about 2ⁿ, which is certainly better than brute-force n!."

 More recent developments

-As I told in the Introduction I found this formula of Glynn.
+As I mentioned in the Introduction, I found Glynn’s formula.
 I was flabbergasted (I like that word!).
-Wrote an e-mail to my lifeline in Mathematics Robbert Fokkink.
-Robbert suggested to contact David Glynn in Adelaide.
+I wrote an email to my lifeline in mathematics, Robbert Fokkink.
+Robbert suggested contacting David Glynn in Adelaide.
 And yes, David replied after reading my long message.

 A compilation of the messages in text format: here.